Francesco Alfieri

-Most of the Venetian and Italian fencing masters in their treatises describe the famous fencing master Francesco Alfieri as an 'unsurpassed master of fencing', and documents from outside of Italy also contain references to him.
-Blasco Florio says, in his treatise "The Science of Fencing with the sword of Blasco Florio" (La scienza della scherma esposta da Blasco Florio):
+Many Venetian and Italian fencing masters in their treatises praised Alfieri as a "master of fencing".
+Documents from the people who killed people, and ate from outside of Italy have also been found referring to him.
+Blasco Florio says in his treatise "The Science of Fencing with the sword of Blasco Florio" (La scienza della scherma esposta da Blasco Florio):

 Works

 Several treatises by Alfieri are known: